Ulthran/16SGenusIDer/README.md

 ```

 ## Steps

+NEW

+ - Fetch LTP tree and alignment
+ - Align query sequence with LTP alignment
+ - Add the query sequence to the LTP tree using the combined alignment
+ - List nearby genuses to query and train curves on those genuses
+ - Apply curves to tree to get probabilities of query being in those genuses

+OLD

  - Fetch all type species 16S sequences from Tree of Life
  - Search this db for XX similar seqs